 My dad loved Cherry Mash candy but he was diabetic and could only have one once in a while.
 When the candy company came out with the Mini-Cherry Mash, it was a very good day at our house.
 Dad was bed fast by then and I was taking care of him full time while my mom (who was 20 years younger) continued to work.
 I could buy a bag of those and put them in the freezer allowing one every so often, the bag would last a year.
 They were hard to find back then (1992) but now it seems nearly impossible.
+My favorite candy is sour patch kids and https://articleinsider.com/are-sour-patch-kids-vegan/ was an interesting read.

 Lately, I have been reminded of dad often.
 It is not near his birthday or the day he passed but for some reason I keep catching parts of old John Wayne movies (his favorite), hearing Merle Haggard on the radio, glimpsing the swagger of a tall big man far ahead of me, or noticing the recently returned mirthful glint in my husband’s blue eyes; all reminding me of the man who used to compliment me every day, bought me flowers and candy every Valentine’s Day, held the door for me, held my coat for me, and always stood when I, or any other female, got up from the dining table.
 Lastly, I started craving Cherry Mash candy.

 My quest for Cherry Mash candy took me to several stores throughout the metro area and I finally found them.
 The taste was not as vivid as I remembered and there was an odd “waxy” taste as well.
 They weren’t bad, just not as good.
 Since I’ve been learning to cook I thought I could make my own!
 I searched the Internet and didn’t find a recipe.
 One blogger had something close, in that it was cherry and chocolate but it was more of a layered fudge with peanut butter involved and I wanted mine to look and taste like the real thing.
 I decided I could just make up my own recipe with the knowledge I have acquired over the last year so I pinned that recipe and began searching for cherry chips.
 Once again, I went to several stores throughout the metro but this time I was not successful.
-Finally I ordered them from Here.
+Finally I ordered them from Amazon.
 When they arrived, I found on the back panel, a close approximation of the recipe from the blogger – also made with peanut butter and in a layered fudge.
 That’s when I decided to go all maverick and do my own thing.

 Recipe for the cherry filling:

-1. 1 small can of evaporated milk
+1. 1 small can of evaporated milk (6 oz)

 2. 1 Cup of mini marshmallows (or 16 large ones)